-Online reviews management differs in that you’re not courting the press or burying headlines, you’re deploying strategies to generate, improve, and respond to online reviews customers leave about your small business.
+Online reviews management involves undertaking strategies to generate, improve, and respond to online reviews customers leave about your small business.
 Your focus will be on popular review sites like Google My Business, Yelp, Angie’s List, and others.

 What does online review management include?

-- Deploying online reputation management tools and software to easily solicit reviews from customers and distribute them to popular online review sites
+- Deploying online review management tools and software to easily solicit reviews from customers and distribute them to popular online review sites

 - Adding review schema markup to your website